ARTISTIC

 Hairy Stories Trilogy

 What do you do to your body hair, and what does your body hair do to you?
+Three short films about body hair, produced 2016-2018.

 Part 1: True Body, 2016.
 5:14 min.
 In True Body we filmmakers explore the culture that sticks to our own skin.
 We attempt to break the boundary of our own intimate through a performative shaving, asking the question: How does my “true body” really look like?